 They normally only reach 45cm / 18in in height.
 But spread (over many years) can be immense due to the offsets which fan out around the plant.

-Black Spots on my Aloe Vera leaves
+There are black spots on my Aloe Vera leaves

-Normally caused by over watering.
+Normally this is caused by over watering.

 Mushy leaves / Plant death

-Wrinkly / droopy leaves
+Wrinkly / droopy / almost transparent leaves

-However if you are sure you are watering the plant often, it is quite possible you have overdone it.
+However if you're sure you're watering the plant often, it is quite possible you have actually overdone it instead.
 Take the Aloe out of its pot and check the roots, if they are dead or mushy then you have Root Rot and this is the cause of your wrinkly / droopy leaves.

 Broken / snapped off leaves